 My Questions to you as an IT Leader are:

-• How many people, tickets and technology change verification steps does it take to completely fill various onboard and offboard request across HR, IT and security teams?
+- How many people, tickets and technology change verification steps does it take to completely fill various onboard and offboard requests across HR, IT and security teams?

-• Are the end-to-end onboarding and offboarding processes documented, where does it exist, who owns it and when was it last updated?
+- Are the end-to-end onboarding and offboarding processes documented, where do they exist, who owns them and when were they last updated?

 1 Source: Forrester Anywhere-Work Guide for Tech Pros